Hiwonder-docs/Jetson-Orin-Nano/source/docs/3_Basic_Operation_Course.md

 >[!Note]
 >
 >* **This method requires that you have used the SDK Manager within the virtual machine to flash the image in order to have the corresponding resources available.**
 >* **Before performing a backup or flashing, make sure to put the development board into Force Recovery mode.
 You can refer to '[2.
-Conifiguration Guide -\> 2.2 SDK Management Tool Firmware Flashing -\> 2.2.3 Install System]()' to learn how to put the development board into Force Recovery mode before starting the backup or flashing process.**
+Conifiguration Guide -\> 2.2 SDK Management Tool Firmware Flashing -\> 2.2.3 Install System](https://wiki.hiwonder.com/projects/Jetson-Orin-Nano/en/latest/docs/2_Conifiguration_Guide.html#flash-image)' to learn how to put the development board into Force Recovery mode before starting the backup or flashing process.**
 >* **When backing up, ensure that the virtual machine has enough space to store the image.
 For example, if the SSD is 256GB, the virtual machine should have more than 256GB of available space.**
->* **Enter the command ‘df -h’ to check the remaining space.**
+>* **Enter the command 'df -h' to check the remaining space.**
->

 1. Enter the command to navigate to the backup script location: